Compare Health Insurance By Gym Membership Extras

 Imagine where else that money could be going...a family holiday?
 That renovation you've been putting off?
 A new wardrobe?

 Whatever it is, it could be just around the corner!

 If you've been asking "will health insurance cover my gym membership?" for some time now, why not find out today?

 Many Australians don't know that some health insurance policies can save you up to several hundred dollars a year on your gym membership.

-Discounts, rebates and even additional health and lifestyle benefits are on offer.
+Discounts, rebates and even additional health and lifestyle benefits are available.

 These benefits are normally only available on high-level policies with extras.
-Any details would need to be confirmed with your health insurance provider.
+Any details would need to be confirmed with your health fund.